On the Chow ring of the Hurwitz space of degree three covers of ${\bf P}^{1}$: Vistoli's theorem: Chow rings of quotients

 \subsection{The quotient map $q \from \Hf \to \H$ and the class $c_{2}(V)$}

 Let $q \from \H^{\dagger} \to \H$ be the natural $PGL_2(k)$ quotient map.
 By \autoref{vistoli}, we see

-Here $c_{2}(V)$ is the second Chern class of a ``universal $g^{1}_{3}$ vector bundle with trivial first Chern class'' $V$ on $\H$.
+Here $c_{2}(V)$ is the second Chern class of a vector bundle $V$ on $\H$ with trivial first Chern class, parametrizing the universal $g^{1}_{3}$.
 We may think of $c_{2}(V)$ as a class in $A^{2}(\H)$ as follows: Let $W$ be any rank $2$ bundle whose projectivization is the target $\cP$ in the universal diagram:

 Then we take $c_{2}(V)$ to be the expression $c_{2}(W) - \frac{1}{4}c_{1}^{2}(W)$.
 Note that this class is preserved after tensoring $W$ by a line bundle, and therefore does not depend on the choice of $W$.